jeddeloh/rescript-apollo-client/documentationWebsite/docs/contributing.md

   // #3 - add the `.js` representation of type t = ...
 }

-// #4  - add the Reason representation of type t
+// #4  - add the ReScript representation of type t
 // #4a - you can use `type t = Js_.t` if they are _exactly_ the same
 // #4b - if they are the exact same _shape_ but requires parsing or serializing, *define a new record of the same shape* so we can leverage the fact that records are nominally typed to prevent someone forgetting to convert somewhere